 Lateral thinking is a powerful tool for solving seemingly unsolvable problems or mysteries.
 The kernel idea behind is considering all logically possible scenarios and options when analyzing the problem, notably including even the highly improbable ones.

-As a warming-up example consider the following mystery from the book “The Pilot Who Wore a Dress: And Other Dastardly Lateral Thinking Mysteries” by Tom Cutler:
+Please consider the following mystery from the book “The Pilot Who Wore a Dress: And Other Dastardly Lateral Thinking Mysteries” by Tom Cutler:

 Problem to Solve